Chapter 4 Fat Grafting

 Structural fat grafting is used to enhance contour in virtually any area amenable to grafting and the indications are continually expanding.
 The first and most common indication for structural fat grafting is breast reconstruction defects.
 With the increased popularity of fillers for facial augmentation, fat grafting for facial augmentation has been due to plentiful nature of filler material available and decreased cost, particularly for larger volume needs or as an adjunctive measure in facelifts.

-Less common indications include buttock augmentation, breast augmentation, and hand rejuvenation.
+Other common indications include fat grafting for buttock augmentation, breast augmentation, and hand rejuvenation.
 It has been also received recent attention for volume restoration in acquired or congenital conditions such as HIV lipodystrophy, Parry-Romberg syndrome, and craniofacial microsomia.

 As with many liposuction procedures, the choice for anesthesia is largely dictated by amount of tissue to be harvested, number of harvest sites, as well as the number of areas to be augmented and the volume to be instilled.
 Some minor revisions can be performed under local anesthesia alone.
 Tumescent anesthesia may allow donor site surface area to be increased.
 However, there is a theoretical concern of disruption of fatty tissue and concomitant decreased survival with these methods.